Freshmen Course Registration

 Course registration for incoming freshmen is a two-step process.
 In June, following a student's completion of all of the tasks on the My Academics web portal, we register him or her in the first semester core courses required by the major department.
 Some majors specify a full schedule of courses for the first semester; others only designate one or two courses in addition to math and writing composition courses.

 Those students choosing the Summer Orientation option will meet with departmental and/or special program advisors during their time on campus.
 After that meeting, students can add general education and elective courses, and make any other necessary adjustments to their schedule.
-Students who choose the GEAR Online/Fall Orientation option complete their schedule online during the last three weeks in July, working with assigned summer academic advisors.
-Department meetings with GEAR Online freshmen are held during Fall Orientation.
+Students who choose the Fall Orientation option complete their schedule after meeting with departmental and/or special program advisors during Fall Orientation.

-Regardless of which orientation option is chosen, students have the freedom to alter the core course schedule during Summer Orientation, GEAR Online, or Fall Orientation.
+Regardless of which orientation option is chosen, students have the freedom to alter the core course schedule during Summer Orientation or Fall Orientation.

 There is no pre-established "core" set of courses for the undeclared student.
 Instead, you will have the opportunity to select from a diverse array of courses.
 This can be an over-whelming task, so we want you to first ask yourself which of the following statements best describes you.